 Len Levine has participated in many organizations that deal with government issues such as The American Association of State Highway and Transportation Officials (AASHTO), ITS America, U.S. Conference of Mayors, National Governors Association (NGA), American Public Transit Association (APTA) and more.

-In 1970, Len Levine was elected to the St. Paul City Council, a city-wide, at-large position (the youngest person ever elected) and was reelected six more times (three times unopposed), serving until he was appointed to the Governor’s Cabinet.
+Len Levine was elected seven times to the St. Paul City Council, a city-wide, at-large position (the youngest person ever elected-three times unopposed), serving until he was appointed to the Governor’s Cabinet.

 During his seven terms on the City Council, in which he was the Council’s Vice President, he was chairman of the City Development and Transportation Committee.
 In the at-large elections (city population at the time of 270,000) he was one of the city’s biggest vote-getters.